Ultimate Guide to Product Strategy Planning and Prioritizing

 Goals are measurable and time-bound objectives that have clearly defined metrics associated with them.
 Product goals help you to set what you want to achieve in the next quarter or another period of time (to increase revenue, expand into new countries, increase mobile adoption, and so on).

-Metrics allow you to measure the progress of goals achievement.
+Metrics allow you to measure the progress of goal achievement.
 They should be specific and measurable.

 What should we do to be strategic?
 The answer is well described in the article How to be Strategic by Julie Zhuo.

 2. All about GIST

-For the first time, we’ve learned about GIST planning from Itamar Gilad’s article, who started to use with it while working at Google.
+For the first time, we’ve learned about GIST planning from Itamar Gilad’s article, who started to use it while working at Google.
 Why is it worth to be applied?

 Plans quickly go out of sync with reality — the longer they are the more they are wrong.
 Roadmaps and Gantt charts are helpful, however, there is no room for agility — changes at the top cause huge ripple effects of replanning and project cancellations at the bottom.

 As roadmaps allow only for a few big projects to be funded, you have to prioritize and kill many potentially good ideas upfront.
-In top-down companies, the winner ideas come from management.
+In top-down companies, the winner’s ideas come from management.
 In bottom-up teams getting your idea to win became a very big deal, hence pitching, salesmanship and hype are now mandatory product management skills.

 The usage of the GIST planning system assists to solve such problems: you get the lightweight plans that are built for change.
 They lower management overhead, improve team velocity and autonomy, set a proper cross-company alignment, and ultimately products and solutions.

 The author’s version of the GIST planning system consists of the following blocks: Goals, Ideas, Step-projects, and Tasks.
 Each block has a different planning horizon and frequency of change.
 Together the blocks constitute all the core planning any company and team needs to do.